 Devices running Windows, such as some PCs as well as smartphones using the Windows Phone operating system, are not directly affected by the bug.

-However, hackers could seek to profit from mass data-theft from businesses and web administrators that provide things like email services, forums, or enterprise IT systems.
-These hold a large amount of sensitive data, including personal login credentials, so any individual is, potentially, indirectly vulnerable.
+However, hackers could seek to profit from mass data theft from businesses and web administrators that provide things like email services, forums, or enterprise IT systems.
+These hold a large amount of sensitive data, including personal login credentials, so any individual is, potentially, or indirectly vulnerable.

 Unfortunately, not all device manufacturers may issue patches – particularly if a consumer device is outdated.

-Because of the potential for data-theft, consumers should also ensure they use best practice for passwords and logins.
+Because of the potential for data theft, consumers should also ensure they use best practices for passwords and logins.